 What Does Separation of Liability Relief Do?

-So, that sums up the three kinds of Relief provided for under §6015 of the Internal Revenue Code.
-As you can see, each has a distinct and different use for spouses and former spouses struggling with a post-audit or post-self-assessment tax controversy.
+That sums up the three kinds of Relief provided for under §6015 of the Internal Revenue Code.
+As you can see, each has a distinct use for spouses and former spouses struggling with a post-audit or post-self-assessment tax controversy.